aroberge/reeborg-world-creation/searching/bfs_dfs.md

 ![](/assets/bfs_dfs.gif)

-The breadth-first case does not look significantly different; however, the depth-first case definitely does.
-This depth-first search algorithm with randomly ordered neighbours is what the `RUR.create_maze()` function uses.
+The breadth-first case does not look significantly different; however, the other case definitely does.
+A recursive version of a proper depth-first search algorithm with randomly ordered neighbours is what the `RUR.create_maze()` function uses.